Codeception/codeception.github.com/docs/modules/Symfony.md

 #### seeEmailIsSent

 Checks if the desired number of emails was sent.
-If no argument is provided then at least one email must be sent to satisfy the check.
+Asserts that 1 email was sent by default, specify the `expectedCount` parameter to modify it.
-The email is checked using Symfony's profiler, which means:
+The email is checked using Symfony message logger, which means:
-* If your app performs a redirect after sending the email, you need to suppress this using REST Module's [stopFollowingRedirects](https://codeception.com/docs/modules/REST#stopFollowingRedirects)
+* If your app performs a redirect after sending the email, you need to suppress it using [stopFollowingRedirects](https://codeception.com/docs/modules/Symfony#stopFollowingRedirects).
-* If the email is sent by a Symfony Console Command, Codeception cannot detect it yet.

 {% highlight php %}